nicolaspons/blueraptor/README.md

 ## Todo
 - [x] change the repository name from blueraptor to conix
-- [ ] add buying/selling rules to the Golden Cross strategy
+- [x] add buying/selling rules to the Golden Cross strategy
 - [ ] generalize the preprocessing
-- [ ] format the binance open time column
+- [x] format the binance open time column
-- [ ] rename the venv name
+- [x] rename the venv name
-- [ ] Super Trend
+- [x] Super Trend
-  - [ ] generate the line thanks to the upper / lower bands
+  - [x] generate the line thanks to the upper / lower bands
-  - [ ] display the generated line with its correpsonding color
+  - [x] display the generated line with its correpsonding color
-  - [ ] combine it with other indicators
+  - [x] combine it with other indicators
 - [ ] RSI
 - [ ] backtest
 - [ ] create a general backtesting
   - [ ] generate statistics and reports
+  - [ ] must handle all-in techniques

 ## Packages
 ```